Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Broncos collect 44.8 fewer yards per game (403.5) than the Golden Flashes give up per contest (448.3).

-- In games that Western Michigan totals over 448.3 yards, the team is 1-0-1 against the spread and 2-0 overall.
+- Western Michigan is 1-0-1 against the spread and 2-0 overall when the team piles up over 448.3 yards.

-- The Broncos have six giveaways this season, while the Golden Flashes have 16 takeaways .

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.